-Figure 11: CAS authentication use case diagram

-In MyOcean the CAS authentication is valid for the dissemination gateway, Atoll-is and Atoll-web-admin components.

 Interfaces

 Describe only interfaces of CAS Server.
 Interfaces of CAS Client are described in the appropriate section of this document or in other appropriate ADD documents (e.g. dissemination gateway ADD).

 The CAS Server interfaces are described in Jasig documention at https://wiki.jasig.org/display/CASUM/Home.